Compliance with TCFD

 (1) Governance

-Our Group has the SDGs Promotion Committee as an advisory body to the Board of Directors.
-The SDGs Promotion Committee was formed as a company-wide organization crossing the head office and business departments.
+Our Group has the Sustainability Promotion Committee as an advisory body to the Board of Directors.
+The Sustainability Promotion Committee was formed as a company-wide organization crossing the head office and business departments.
 It deliberates and examines priority sustainability-related issues, including climate change.
 Also, its contents are reported to the Board of Directors appropriately, which leads the Board of Directors to oversee climate change risks.

 <Link>Corporate Governance